Skip to content

 Key takeaways

-• Patch-back rarely matches perfectly
+• Patch-back rarely matches original color, texture, and weathering perfectly

-• Multi-elevation failure usually favors re-side
+• Multi-elevation stucco failure usually favors re-side with fiber cement

 FAQ